A Cheat Sheet on USPS Cubic Pricing

 Steps to calculate your package’s cubic feet include:

-• Rounding down to the nearest quarter inch (if applicable, and already under 18 inches)
+- Each dimension should be rounded down to the nearest quarter inch (these are your rounded measurements; if applicable, and already under 18 inches)

-• Multiply the three measurements (length, width, and height) and divide by 1,728
+- Multiply the three rounded measurements (length, width, and height) and divide by 1,728

-This is your package’s cubic feet size.
+This is your package’s cubic foot measurement.
 Is it less than 0.5?
 If so, then it passes that particular requirement for USPS Cubic rates.

 Although these packages are often square or rectangular in shape, they don’t have to be, as long as they meet size requirements.
 They can, in fact, be envelopes.
 In that case, you’ll need to measure the item before putting it into an envelope.
 The longest dimension (meaning length, width, or height) can’t be more than 18 inches, with the smallest one needing to be two inches or smaller.
 When you add up the longest dimension and the next longest one, the sum can’t be more than 36 inches.
 Note: tubes or rolls will not qualify.